maennenajere/OOP/README.md

 ## Contributions

-I welcome any constructive feedback, suggestions, or contributions to improve the repository's content.
-If you have ideas or insights that can enhance the learning experience, please feel free to reach out.
-Your collaboration is highly valued!
+If you have any feedback, suggestions, or improvements related to the content, please don't hesitate to get in touch!

+**NOTE: This repository will no longer receive updates.**